LukeGrahamLandry/Lox/bootstrap/clox/README.md

 And local variables are indexes into that function's array which will get popped off the stack at the end.
 That's just reference counting tho.

-Could have type tags for each thing in constants array packed in a separate array of longs so it could look them up if it really wanted to.
+Could have type tags for each thing in constants array packed in a separate array of longs, so it could look them up if it really wanted to.
 There's only 4 options and im afraid of the padding.

 A function is a variable whose value is a Chunk.